Mine action specialist

 MineLab F3 is a very different looking beast - and much

 easier to work with.
 Its handle expands easily and snap-on colour-coded endcaps adjust sensitivity.
-There is evidence that it is the best detector in terms of its ability to "compensate" out the sound of electromagnetic disturbance in difficult ground without a significant reduction in search depth.
-It is the detector that I have bought for use in any country - its only downside is that iit uses more battery power than some other detectors.
+There is evidence that it is the best detector in terms of its ability to 'compensate' out the sound of electromagnetic disturbance in difficult ground without a significant reduction in search depth.
+It is the detector that I have bought for use in any country - its only downside is that it uses more battery power than some other detectors.

 is a modern Foerster Minex and the old Schiebel side by side - showing

 how the ergonomics has moved on.
 The electronics inside have

 sometimes changed just as much.
 I have had personal experience (in Angola) that the Foerster Minex's build quality is not robust, with hundreds of models unusable after a few months of use - and no advice directly available from the manufacturer despite the request being made through UNDP.